 There are 4 sub-61 half marathoners on the debut list too, led by Ryota Kondo with a 1:00:32 at the 2023 National Corporate Half and last year's Corporate Half winner Shunsuke Shikama, 1:00:41.
-And hot on the heels of Hiroki Wakabayashi's 2:06:07 collegiate and debut marathon record in Beppu-Oita on Sunday, his Aoyama Gakuin University teammate Asahi Kuroda, the top Japanese man on the Hakone Ekiden's competitive Second Stage the last two years, is also on the list.
+And hot on the heels of Hiroki Wakabayashi's 2:06:07 collegiate and debut marathon record in Beppu-Oita on Sunday, his Aoyama Gakuin University teammate Asahi Kuroda, the top Japanese man on the Hakone Ekiden's competitive Second Stage last year and even faster this year with a 1:00:03 half marathon equivalent, is also on the list.

 Last year's women's winner Waganesh Mekasha is back in the #1 spot off another win in Toronto last fall in a PB of 2:20:44, but a group of another 4 Ethiopians led by Sisay Meseret Gola are all within about a minute of her and should make it a close race.
 The top non-Ethiopian in the field, Japan's Mirai Waku, 2:25:58, will probably be racing Argentina's Daiana Ocampo, 2:26:24, for the next-best spot on the podium.